 The Intermountain Bird Observatory contributes to community education and is committed to teaching students and naturalists alike about migratory birds, their conservation, and field techniques used to study them.
 Read below for more information on these workshops.

 The mission of the NABC is to promote sound and ethical bird-banding practices and techniques.
-This is a separate workshop designed for folks that already have some level of raptor trapping and banding experience.
 NABC offers certification at three levels: Assistant, Bander, and Trainer, depending on your level of expertise and experience.
 NABC certification shows potential employers and colleagues that you care about ethical and top-quality banding practices.
 It also shows that you have attained a specific level of competency.

 Contact Jessica Pollock for more information.